 The bandsmen wear red faced with blue and hats possibly with white feathers.
 The bass drummer wears what is either a light coloured fur cap or more probably a white turban.
 The battalion and grenadier drummers wear blue faced red, and hats with white feathers, the light company drummers the same with a Tarleton.
 The regimental colour has a blue field.

 A dug button is shown at the UK Detector Finds Database site.
-It bears a crown above script “RWV”, is flat and gilded, and 16mm in diameter.
+It bears a crown above script “RWV”, is flat and gilded, and 16mm and 18.5mm in diameter.
 On this basis, the officers’ metal colour was gold.
+(This pattern, dug near Wakefield, is also shown by Pickup and Darmanin in an MHS Bulletin, where it is ascribed to the 1803 formation.)

 [William[?]
 Hopkins, “GRAND REVIEW Of the GENTLEMEN VOLUNTEERS …”, 1798 (coloured print by J C Stadler of Hopkins’ painting of the Heath Common review of August 1796), copy once at Thoresby Society Library, Leeds, now at Leeds Museum.
-J W Walker, Wakefield, its History and People, Vol II, 1939.]
+J W Walker, Wakefield, its History and People, Vol II, 1939.
+Dixon Pickup, “Excavated Buttons – a Further selection”, MHS Bulletin 248, May 2012.]

 Earliest commissions 31 July 1794.
 Apparently four companies, including grenadier and light companies.
 Major Commandant, later Lieutenant Colonel Commandant Thomas Norcliffe Dalton.
 Colours presented 22 December 1794.

-A pastel portrait by John Raphael Smith of Lieutenant Colonel Dalton dates to the later period of this corps, and shows a scarlet coat with black collar and lapels narrowly edged in white, gold epaulette and buttons, the latter possibly in pairs.
+A pastel portrait by John Raphael Smith of Lieutenant Colonel Dalton dates to the later period of this corps, and shows a scarlet coat with dark blue collar and lapels narrowly edged in white, gold epaulette and buttons, the latter possibly in pairs.

 [Rev. Cæsar Caine, The Martial Annals of the City of York, 1893.
-Neil Jeffares, “Dictionary of Pastellists before 1800” at pastellists.com.]
+The Sun (London) , 29 December 1794.
+Neil Jeffares, “Dictionary of Pastellists before 1800” at pastellists.com.
+Website of Boris Wilnitsky Fine Arts.]